 Blocking the bad doesn’t work…because you’ll never know what all the bad is.
 Instead, insurance companies should focus on allowing only known good content in.

-With Votiro’s Secure File Gateway, complete protection against weaponized files is guaranteed.
+With Votiro Cloud, complete protection against weaponized files is guaranteed.
 Unlike detection-based file security solutions that scan for suspicious elements and block some malicious files, Votiro’s revolutionary Positive Selection technology allows through only the safe elements of each file, ensuring every file that enters the organization is 100% safe.

 To learn more about Votiro’s innovative approach to file security, click here.